A5b84/convenient-mobgriefing/README.md

 `mobGriefingWither` allows the Wither to destroy stuff

-`mobGriefingDragon` allows the the Ender Dragon to stuff
+`mobGriefingDragon` allows the Ender Dragon to stuff